-M&R's high-speed Digital Squeegee is revolutionizing hybrid screen printing.
-Prior to the arrival of the Digital Squeegee, garment decorators had three printing options: screen printing, direct-to-garment (DTG) digital printing, or slow-speed hybrid printing.
+M&R's high-speed Digital Squeegee (DS) Systems are revolutionizing hybrid screen printing.
+Prior to the arrival of the Digital Squeegee line, garment decorators had three printing options: screen printing, direct-to-garment (DTG) digital printing, or slow-speed hybrid printing.
 Screen printing is fast and screen printing ink is relatively inexpensive, but complex multi-color jobs can require time-consuming setup, making it a poor choice for multi-color short runs or one-off prints.
-Standalone DTG printing requires virtually no setup beyond file ripping, and it's ideal for one-off prints.
-However, speed is glacial compared to screen printing, dark shirts require pretreatment, and ink is tremendously expensive in comparison.
+Standalone DTG printing requires virtually no setup beyond file ripping, and it's ideal for those scenarios.
+However, traditional digital print speeds are glacial compared to screen printing; dark shirts require pretreatment; and ink is tremendously expensive in comparison.

-Digital Squeegee inks can be cured in conventional gas convection dryers, and it works with most newer M&R automatic screen printing presses.
-With its nearly instantaneous setup process, limitless versatility, and phenomenal print speed, Digital Squeegee isn't just the best digital printhead in its class.
-It's in a class by itself.
+Digital Squeegee inks can be cured in conventional gas convection dryers, and there's a Digital Squeegee model for almost every newer M&R automatic screen printing press.
+With nearly instantaneous setup process, limitless versatility, and phenomenal print speed, Digital Squeegee Systems aren't just the best digital printheads in their class.
+They're in a class by themselves.

-When Digital Squeegee rips a digital art file, it sends a white underbase separation file to the i-Image where the operator can generate a screen pre-registered for Tri-Loc's Tri-Sync Registration Pallet.
-At the same time, Digital Squeegee generates a CMYK file for the digital print to be stored in a folder until it's time to run the job.
+When a Digital Squeegee rips a digital art file, the white underbase separation file can be used on an i-Image, where the operator can generate a screen pre-registered for Tri-Loc's Tri-Sync Registration Pallet.
+At the same time, the Digital Squeegee System generates a CMYK file for the digital print to be stored in a folder until it's time to run the job.

 For more information about the Digital Squeegee, contact your M&R Sales Representative or Dealer using the button below.